connorrr81/Swimming-Predictions/README.md

 ## Visualisation
-Aiming to build an Rshiny app showing the predicted swims against true swims for each model, alonside the rmspe.
+Aiming to build an Rshiny app showing the predicted swims against true swims for each model, alongside the test rmspe.